ViennaRNA/forna/README.md

 #### APIs ####

-We offer the possibility to add an RNA molecule from supported platforms using URL encoded queries.
+We provide the opportunity to add an RNA molecule from supported platforms using URL encoded queries.
 At the moment the ViennaRNA webservices and the RNAcentral database are supported as well as URL encoded data.
 Please contact us if you have suggestions for additional platforms.